-The Asia Center Publications Program welcomes submissions of original scholarly studies on both traditional and modern East Asia in all fields of the humanities and social sciences.
-Most of the publications involve China, Japan, or Korea.
-Works that touch on Southeast Asia and other regions in transnational perspective while maintaining a focus on East Asia will also be considered.
+The Asia Center Publications Program welcomes submissions of original scholarly studies on both premodern and modern Asia in all fields of the humanities and social sciences.
+Traditionally, most of the publications have involved China, Japan, or Korea.
+Currently, works that touch on Southeast Asia, as well as works on East Asia in transnational perspective, will also be considered.

 The Publications Program currently publishes books in three series: the Harvard East Asian Monographs Series, the Harvard-Yenching Institute Monograph Series, and the Harvard Contemporary China Series.
 These series feature books by individual authors, with occasional edited volumes published.
-Edited and conference volumes will, however, be reviewed and considered for publication only if the editors of the volume provide a subsidy sufficient to cover the costs of editing and production.
+Edited and conference volumes, however, will be considered for publication only if the editors of the volume provide a subsidy sufficient to cover the costs of editing and production.
 The Publications Program will consider translations of literary works only if the translation is embedded within a work of scholarly analysis.
-Proposals for Asian-language textbooks and collections of readings intended for classroom use are also encouraged.
+Finally, we welcome proposals for Asian-language textbooks and collections of readings intended for classroom.

-The initial submission should consist of four items—please send these files as one single PDF file, with the items in the following order:
+The initial book proposal submission should consist of four items—please send these files as one single PDF file, with the items in the following order:

 Cover letters should include the following information:

-Submitted materials will be circulated among the members of the Asia Center Publications Advisory Committee with knowledge of the subject.
+Submitted materials will be reviewed and circulated among the members of the Asia Center Publications Committees.
 This stage generally takes a few weeks.
 If the decision is favorable, the author will be invited to submit the complete manuscript for review.
 Do not send a copy of the complete manuscript until invited.

 Book proposals related to Japan, Korea, and Southeast Asia may be sent to the Publications Program director at firstname.lastname@example.org.

 Preparing the Manuscript for Review